agateau/mymake/README.md

 log output as if compilation was started from Vim, making it possible to use Vim functions to jump through errors.

+It can also make use of `notify-send` if it is installed to notify you at the end of the build.

 # Installation

 1. Copy mymake in your PATH.